Learning To Love Myself For Who I Am

 What does it mean to love myself?

-In loving myself, it means slowly recognizing that story I carried with me when it surfaces; not even arguing with it, simply catching it in the act and realizing what it is.
-It’s nothing but a lie I was led to believe.
-It also means accepting myself with all my brokenness as real and there, accepting my story especially with all of its pain and regret so I can at least start narrating it in my own voice, not someone else’s.
+Loving myself means slowly recognizing the harmful stories I carried with me and catching them when they surface.
+Rather than arguing with these thoughts, I’m learning to recognize them for what they are: lies I was led to believe.
+It also means accepting myself with all my imperfections and embracing my story in all its pain and regret so I can begin to narrate it in my own voice, not someone else’s.

-Loving myself is giving myself permission to actually face down my pain, my fear, my shame, and my anger, and not engage them in battle but rather sit down and listen to them for the protective armor they were trying to be on my behalf.
-In acknowledging what has held me back, the things I have done and all the emotions that have transpired, I can use that as building blocks to build something better.
-To continue healing and allow myself to be loved with all my flaws.
+Loving myself involves giving myself permission to face my pain, fear, shame, and anger, not to fight them, but to listen to them.
+They were once protective armor, and now, in acknowledging them, I can use these experiences as building blocks for something better.
+I’m learning to continue healing and allowing myself to be loved with all my flaws.

-I’m still here.
-I’m still learning and healing, but my life is opening up in ways I never thought it ever would.
-The work I have put in to getting to this point is now being recognized and I appreciate the people who have stood by me and believed in me when I never did.
-The love and support have been invaluable, and I am beginning to enjoy the person I am growing into.
+I’m still here, still learning, and still healing.
+My life is opening up in ways I never thought possible.
+The work I’ve put into my healing is now beginning to pay off, and I deeply appreciate the people who have supported me along the way, and who believed in me when I couldn’t believe in myself.
+Their love and support have been invaluable, and I’m beginning to enjoy the person I am becoming.

 Photo by Elijah Macleod on Unsplash